solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    - Create a unique web app name.

    - Select the runtime stack.
-The web app has been tested with PHP 7.4.
+The web app is only tested with PHP 7.4.

    - Create the resources.